MisterVVP/poor-man-s-cache/README.md

 When you got no money to buy enterprise tooling and no desire to contribute to open source - build your own thing.
 Another pet project to practice.

+## Goals and philosophy

+### Goals
+- Build alternative to Redis cache from scratch.
+Requirements are limited to simple distributed keyvalue storage for string data.

+### Philosophy (or means to achieve goals)
+- Choose relatively fast programming language, which I am relatively familiar with (Chose C++)
+- Focus on performance, not readability.
+Use as little of standard std:: code as possible and prefer plain C-like code over ideomatic C++ approaches.
+- Use modern C++ techniques when necessary and when I want to learn more about them (e.g. coroutines are interesting to learn, std::string is fast enough for a few operation, but should be avoided for highload)
+- Prefer manual memory management instead of smart pointers

 ## Quick start

 Run cache and tests